-Roles of a CFO in the Modern Times
+How the Roles of the CFO Expanded in these Modern Times

 Before the turn of innovation, chief financial officers (CFO) had been responsible for all financial movements within a company.
 They are responsible for the accuracy of the company’s books, providing financial statements and statutory compliance.

 However, with the growing demands of the finance and accounting (F&A) industry, the responsibilities of a CFO also extended beyond its breadth by welcoming employee management duties and deploying strategic plans for the company.

 As the F&A landscape continues to modernize, the need for accounting skills among CFOs diminished overtime.
 As financial executives, the job description still remains intensive, but has evolved to include other functions.

 As effective business partners, CFOs are responsible for making sure that accountants coming in the company are as competitive than ever.
 With automation and robotic accounting taking over number crunching, you should be circumspect in recruiting talents who easily adapt to changes.
 Aside from accounting knowledge, hire for talent with the right competencies that will help your finance and accounting team adapt to the latest tools available if needed.

 A part of CFO functions and responsibilities is leading people to see beyond the realm of their accounting responsibilities.
 Since the F&A landscape changes from time to time, you must train your talents to be flexible in order to adjust to the changing of roles in the industry.

 Since the introduction of automated solutions, the way you execute your accounting duties also change.
 The duties of a CFO in an organization goes beyond numbers, as you should also have a clear view of the bigger picture and foresee how you should maneuver necessary changes in your operational framework.
 Creatively integrate the suite of automation, artificial intelligence, and technology according to your team’s working process.